-2. Improve employee performance
+2. It improves employee performance

-Employers can now learn about what motivates their staff members as well as what blocks them from reaching their maximum potential believes Gareth Paine, Associate Partner at EY.
+Employers can now learn about what motivates their staff members as well as what blocks them from reaching their maximum potential, believes Gareth Paine, Associate Partner at EY.

 “The insights collected by data & analytics goes further than just tracking performance and evaluating motivation, he says.
 “It can be used to identify and forecast a low performing employee.
 The data can be analysed to identify patterns and a plan can be implemented to improve performance”

 3. HR analytics creates better compensation and incentive programmes